International Student

-You can earn scholarships for a host of reasons (being an engineering student or playing in the marching band) and from a variety of sources (UToledo, your bank, etc.).
+There are many ways you can earn and apply for scholarships - such as being an engineering student or playing in the marching band.
+These scholarship funds come from a variety of sources (UToledo, your bank, etc.).

 The easiest way to get undergraduate scholarships - good grades

-Merit scholarships are scholarships awarded to new and transfer undergraduates for good grades.
+Merit scholarships are awarded to new and transfer undergraduates for good grades.
 You are automatically reviewed for merit scholarships when you apply for admission to UToledo.
-You don’t have to fill out any additional application.
+There is no additional application to be completed.

 Apply for admission to UToledo, and if you qualify, you get the scholarship.